Protecting the Lake, One Project at a Time

-A workgroup was created to review de-icing ordinances, to consider technology and best practices, past inspection experiences, and general clarification of certain aspects of the code language.
-The members are Director Rich Anderson, Director Bill Cook, and Director Gary Hughes.
-More information about the project can be found in the De-icing Review Project Outline HERE.
-The draft code amendment can be viewed HERE.
+We formed a workgroup to review de-icing ordinances, consider technology and best practices, past inspection experiences, and provide general clarification of certain aspects of the code language.
+Members include: Director Rich Anderson, Director Bill Cook, and Director Gary Hughes, and staff.

 Regulations are in place addressing high lake water levels to protect people from injuries, property from damage, and the lake and its shoreline.

-Based on experiences and feedback from the high water declaration in 2019, LMCD staff and HCSO Water Patrol wanted to gain additional feedback and review processes and procedures for High Water Declaration.
-Because of the impact to a variety of stakeholders, it is important to have an efficient and effective process and procedures.
-More details can be found in the High Water Declaration Review Project Outline HERE.
+Based on experiences and feedback from the high-water declaration in 2019, LMCD staff and HCSO Water Patrol launched a project to gain additional feedback and review processes and procedures for High-Water Declaration.
+We believe it is important to have efficient and effective processes and procedures since high water has the potential to impact a variety of stakeholders.